Alan Martin, a client in Qatar, asks a great question. 'All of these recent posts are doom & gloom - why invest at all'?

 So here I go…

 Investment helps you live the life you want.
+Which is why it is an important part of your financial planning.

 This might mean retiring early.